Quantization of Pseudoclassical Systems in the Schr\"odinger Realization: Introduction

+with $H$ a real Grassmann-even function and $\tilde \omega$ an imaginary symmetric $3\times3$ matrix, to describe the non-relativistic spin degrees of freedom of a spin-1/2 particle.
+The matrix $\tilde \omega$ can be reduced to

+by a linear transformation of variables.
+With this choice the kinetic term of the action is $O(3)$ invariant, and the full action will be likewise if the function $H(\xi)$ is $O(3)$ invariant.

-with $\tilde \omega$ an imaginary symmetric $3\times3$ matrix, to describe the non-relativistic spin degrees of freedom of a spin-1/2 particle.
-Berezin and Marinov note from the form of the action that the variables $\xi_k$ are evidently phase-space coordinates and then define a Poisson bracket that gives the correct equations of motion.
-After quantization, the operators $\hat \xi_k$ corresponding to the pseudoclassical variables $\xi_k$ become the generators of the Clifford algebra with three generators and satisfy the Pauli matrix anticommutation relations.
+Berezin and Marinov note from the form of the action that the variables $\xi_k$ may be taken as phase-space coordinates and then define a Poisson bracket from the {(ortho)}symplectic form $\tilde \omega_{kl}$ that gives the correct equations of motion.
+After quantization, the operators $\hat \xi_k$ corresponding to the pseudoclassical variables $\xi_k$ become the generators of the Clifford algebra with three Euclidean generators and satisfy the Pauli matrix anticommutation relations.
 Consistent with their abstract approach to mechanics, Berezin and Marinov appeal to the representation theory of Clifford algebras, and take the space of states to be the essentially unique irreducible representation of that algebra, which is the space of two-component spinors.

-While the abstract approach is certainly elegant, it sidesteps the usual methods of quantization and finesses the issues of dealing with actions that are first-order in time derivatives; it tells us what the answer is, not how to get there.
-Our purpose in this paper is to analyze pseudo-classical systems such as the ones introduced by Berezin and Marinov through the explicit application of Dirac's methods for dealing with constrained systems and the use of the Schr\"odinger representation for the states and their norms.
-This concrete realization of the more abstract approach offers insights into both pseudoclassical mechanics and constrained quantization, while also providing a methodology for analyzing pseudoclassical systems when representation theory might be insufficient.